 sales@farahatco.com +9714250025197142500251+ WhatsApp

 The UAE VAT Law and the Federal Tax Authority (FTA) have defined and classified different types of properties for VAT purposes.
-The main categories are:
+The main types are:

 The real estate sector is one of the most important sectors in the UAE economy, as it contributes to the development of infrastructure, tourism, and trade.
 The VAT law in the UAE has different implications for different types of real estate transactions, such as: